lchristmann/romaji2kana-website/README.md

 ### 1.1.
 Installation

-> As described in the previously linked blog article

-1. Download the latest executable for you platform - in my case the `tailwindcss-windows-x64.exe`
-2. Rename the file to `tailwindcss.exe` for easier usage
-3. Make it executable: right click it > Properties > Security > Permissions for System > Edit > Full Access > Apply
-4. Create the tailwind.config.js file: `.\tailwindcss.exe init`
-   - add the project files that use Tailwind CSS classes to the `content` array in this file
+No further actions needed - everything required for this project...

+- has been installed into this repository already (Tailwind)
+- or is included externally (Wanakana translation library, Alpine Js)

 <br>

 ### 1.2.
 Development (Continuous) Build

-Start a watcher, i.e. a process that watches the files specified in the `content` array from the `tailwind.config.js`: `.\tailwindcss.exe -i css/input.css -o css/output.css --watch`
+Start a watcher, i.e. a process that watches the files specified in the `content` array from the `tailwind.config.js`:

+- Windows: `.\tailwindcss.exe -i css/input.css -o css/output.css --watch`
+- Linux: `./tailwindcss -i css/input.css -o css/output.css --watch`

+How it works:

 - When something changes (and you press "save"!) it automatically recompiles the CSS into the `css/output.css` stylesheet, which is included in the HTML pages.
 - It looks at the Tailwind directives in `css/input.css` to determine which utility classes' existence to even consider and check for.